Five Ks: Kachera

-The Kachhera is a shalwar-underwear with a tie-knot worn by Baptised Sikhs.
+The Kachera is a shalwar-underwear with a tie-knot worn by baptised Sikhs.
 Originally, the Kachhera was made part of the five Ks as a symbol of a Sikh soldier's willingness to be ready at a moment's notice for battle or for defense.
 The confirmed Sikh (one who has taken the Amrit) wears a Kachhera every day.
 Some of them go to the extent of wearing a Kachhera while bathing, to be ready at a moment's notice, changing into the new one a single leg at a time, so as to have no moment where they are unprepared.
 Further, this garment allowed the Sikh soldier to operate in combat freely and without any hindrance or restriction, because it was easy to fabricate, maintain, wash, and carry compared to other traditional undergarments of that era, like the dhoti.
 The Kachhera symbolizes self-respect, and always reminds the wearer of mental control over lust, one of the Five Evils in Sikh philosophy.

-The Kachhera follows a generally practical and roomy design.
+The Kachera follows a generally practical and roomy design.
 It features an embedded string that circles the waist which can be tightened or loosened as desired and then knotted securely.
-The Kachhera can be classed between underwear and an outer garment, as in appearance it does not reveal private anatomy, and looks and wears like shorts.
+The Kachera can be classed between underwear and an outer garment, as in appearance it does not reveal private anatomy, and looks and wears like shorts.
 As with all of the Five Ks, there is equality between men and women, and so women are also expected to wear it.
-Considering the hot climate in India, the Kachhera is often worn by men as an outer garment, keeping the wearer cool and being practical in manual work such as farming, but it is generally not considered respectful for women to wear the Kacchera as an outer garment (on its own) as it is considered too revealing.
+Considering the hot climate in India, the Kachera is often worn by men as an outer garment, keeping the wearer cool and being practical in manual work such as farming, but it is generally not considered respectful for women to wear the Kachera as an outer garment (on its own) as it is considered too revealing.